top of page

 momentum is moving across a gentle slope and has to be directed down the hill with very little gravity to help redirect it.
 If students can make the moves, they feel a relatively slow response, because momentum is directed more across the slope rather than down the hill.

 Our approach has skiers go straight downhill in a wedge with some speed to build momentum and reduce friction.
 They either turn their feet or flex one ankle to make the bottom part of a very slight turn.
 Momentum and gravity are working in a similar direction to first load the ski in the bottom half of a turn, and then to quickly and automatically move the skier into the start of the next turn upon release.
 Right from the start, this teaches skiers to move over the forces of the turn and to control their speed with a minimal amount of turning.
-So they learn to reduce speed confident that they can move with their momentum, rather than feeling the security of redirecting it for control.
+So they learn to reduce speed confident that they can move with their momentum, rather than feeling the security of redirecting it across the hill into a traverse for control.
 This is the key to good skiing.
-A good finish makes a good start; go with the flow!
+A good finish moving over the turn makes a good start; go with the flow!

 Our approach requires the proper choice of terrain for any given conditions.
 It helps to prevent rotation and banking at the start of a turn which occurs when making turns so far across the hill that there is little downhill momentum to start the next turn.
 The response to movements with our approach is quicker so the association between the action and response is stronger.